vic-ma/howtodismantle.github.io/_posts/2025-06-29-How-to-Build-a-Company-Newsstand-with-Just-a-SharePoint-List-(and-Peakboard-Magic).md

 ### Store images

 The first step is to create a document library to store the images for our news articles.
 A document library is like a standard SharePoint file library---but with one additional column: `Media ID`.
-This column contains a string that identifies the file (for example, a file name).
+This column contains a string that identifies the file (for example, a filename).
 We need this column to make it easy for users to select an image to use with their news article.

 ![image](/assets/2025-06-29/020.png)